whscienceteacher/whscienceteacher.github.io/README.md

 [Electric Car](/electriccar/) - **Physics** - Is this useful to anyone?
 I don't know but I might as well put it here - You set the maximum speed of an electric car and watch the battery drain.
 I used it for my students to practice looking at linear and non linear relationships.
 It was part of a whole unit on electric cars.

+[Index of Refraction](/ior/) - **Physics** - How can you tell the difference between a real diamond and a fake?
+Use Snell's law of course.
+Practice on water, glass, and plastic then determine if your diamond sample is real or a fake.
+In this simulation you drag and rotate a laser, ruler, and protractor.

 [Measuring Gravity](/gravity/) - **Physics** - I normally do an activity where I drop a metal ball down a three flight stairwell and have students time it.
 I can't do that remotely so I will use this simulation.
 Students time a 10m drop and then can calculate g.
 They can then use that to calculate a greater distance.

-[Index of Refraction](/ior/) - **Physics** - How can you tell the difference between a real diamond and a fake?
-Use Snell's law of course.
-Practice on water, glass, and plastic then determine if your diamond sample is real or a fake.
-In this simulation you drag and rotate a laser, ruler, and protractor.
+[Motion Graphs](/motiongraphs/ - **Physics** - Replicates an activity where you move in front of a motion detector and look at the position, velocity, and acceleration graphs.
+I like to have students try and make interesting graphs and then have others replicate them.

+[Music Waves](/musicwaves/) - **Physics** - Keyboard that plays sounds and shows the wave on the screen.
+Can change the audio volume.
+Sound may not work on some old platforms.
+White keys only, black keys don't work.

+[Pull Cart](/pullcart/) - **Physics** - Push or pull on a cart through a spring.
+The app records force and acceleration and graphs them so students can figure out the mass is the slope.
+Can export the data as csv.

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
 Also availible in a [version where the cart rolls back](/rollercoastermotionrollback/) if it stops on the hill.